 D18.
-Does your institution accept the following military/veteran transfer credits:

-American Council on Education (ACE) Yes

-College Level Examination Program (CLEP) Yes

-DANTES Subject Standardized Tests (DSST) Yes

-D19.
-Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE):

-Number Unit type

-D20.
-Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)):
+Does your institution accept the following milit ary/veteran transfer credits: College an Council on Education (ACE) Level Examination Program (CLEP) S Subject Standardized Tests (DSST) Yes Yes Yes D19. on Educ Maximum number of credits or courses that material ation (ACE): by be transferred based on military education evaluated by the American Council Nui mber Unit type D20. assessm by be transferred based on Department of Defense supported prior learning P) or DANTES Subject Standardized Tests (DSST)): Nui nber Unit type D21.

-Number Unit type

-D21.
 Are the military/veteran credit transfer policies published on your website?
-Yes http://www.citadel.edu/root/registrar-approved-college-transfer-credits/military-coursework-policy

-If yes, please provide the URL where the policy can be located:
+Yes If y es, please provide the URL where the policy can be located: htt j o://www.citadel.edu/root/registrar-approved- college-transfer-credits/military-coursework-policy

-D22.
+- D22.
 Describe other military/veteran transfer credit policies unique to your institution: 1.
-The Citadel will follow the American Council of Education (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services.

-2. Official transcripts received from Joint Services Transcripts, Community College of the Air Force and Air University will be evaluated for lower-level and upper-level credit for military training and coursework.

-3. Repeated/duplicated military training and coursework will not be posted.
-The determination of repeat/duplicate credit will be based on the ACE guide number for the course.

-4. Transfer credit from military coursework is evaluated by the Registrar's Office for undergraduate programs only.
+The Citadel will follow the American Council of Education (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services. - 2.
+Official transcripts received from Joint Services Transcripts, Community College of the Air Force and Air University will be evaluated for lower-level and upper-level credit for military training and coursework. - 3.
+Repeated/duplicated military training and coursework will not be posted.
+The determination of repeat/duplicate credit will be based on the ACE guide number for the course. - 4.
+Transfer credit from military coursework is evaluated by the Registrar's Office for undergraduate programs only.
 Graduate students should contact their academic advisor regarding graduate-level credit listed on Joint Services Transcripts.